jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 print(" 1 ^ 0 = %.2f" % xor(1, 0))   # 1.00
 print(" 1 ^ 1 = %.2f" % xor(1, 1))   # 0.00
 ```
-The XOR output matches its expected logical values:
+And the XOR output matches with its expected logical values:
 ```
  0 ^ 0 = 0.00
  0 ^ 1 = 1.00